 Many Case Western first-year students get scholarships.
 Graduates of this school typically don't have difficulties paying off their student loans; only 1.0% defaulted.
 Take a virtual tour to explore more about Case Western's campus.

 University of Southern California is a good choice for students pursuing a Biomedical Engineering degree.
 Bio engineering majors from University of Southern California receive an earnings boost of approximately 13.0% over the average earnings of biomedical engineering majors.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 Any student who is interested in Biomedical Engineering needs to look into Northwestern University.
-After getting their bachelor's degree, bio engineering students typically make about $64,423 in their early careers.
+Graduates of the bio engineering program make around $64,423 for their early career and $109,084 in their mid career.
 Northwestern University has one of the largest student bodies in Illinois.

 Any student pursuing a degree in Biomedical Engineering needs to take a look at University of Rochester.
 University of Rochester offers graduate degrees in bio engineering for those interested in an advanced degree.
 Situated in Rochester, New York, this school is a logical choice for students who enjoy the excitement of a significant city.

 Any student pursuing a degree in Biomedical Engineering has to check out Worcester Polytechnic Institute.
-Graduates of the bio engineering program make around $56,497 in their early career salary and $104,848 in their mid-career salary.
+After graduation, bio engineering students typically make about $56,497 in their early careers.
 Worcester, Massachusetts is the perfect setting for learners who enjoy the active urban lifestyle.

 Each year, around 96.0% first-year students receive scholarships, with the typical award being $19,225.
 This school has one of the top compsci programs in the United States.
 Interested in learning more about Worcester Polytechnic Institute's campus?
 Take a virtual tour.